KasiaWiesiolek/trelloapitest/README.md

-# Kolekcja z Postmana dotycząca testów Trello
+# Trello API testing with Postman